 EHV-1 is an OIE listed disease.
-The Code provides recommendations for EHV-1 (abortigenic and paralytic forms) only.
+The Code provides recommendations for EHV-1 but not for other equine herpesviruses.

 Outbreaks of neurological disease in horses caused by EHV-1 have been reported with increasing frequency in the USA in recent years, caused by an emerging mutant strain of EHV-1.
 This strain was considered to be exotic to New Zealand despite free trans-Tasman trade where the abortigenic and paralytic form is present in Australia.
 However, in 2015 an outbreak of the neurologic form occurred and surveillance suggests this strain might also be present in New Zealand.